 - $O_2$ as needed.
-Use the following rates as guidelines: - o 2 LPM by nasal cannula (NC) for patients with COPD, unless prescribed higher. - o 4-6 LPM by NC for other patients - o 8-10 LPM for nebulized meds - 12-15 LPM by non-rebreather mask (NRM) for severe trauma patients, distressed cardiac patients, patients with respiratory distress, and other patients who appear to need high flow O2. - Ventilate symptomatic patients who have insufficient respiratory rate or depth.
+Use the following rates as guidelines: - o 2 LPM by nasal cannula (NC) for patients with COPD, unless prescribed higher. - o 4-6 LPM by NC for other patients - o 8-10 LPM for nebulized meds - 12-15 LPM by non-rebreather mask (NRM) for severe trauma patients, distressed cardiac patients, patients with respiratory distress, and other patients who appear to need high flow O2 - Ventilate symptomatic patients who have insufficient respiratory rate or depth. - If routine ventilation procedures are unsuccessful, try to visualize obstruction with laryngoscope.
+If a foreign body is seen, attempt to remove it using suction, or Magill forceps.